sagemath/sagecell/contrib/vm/README.md

 ## Create the "Enveloping Virtual Machine" (EVM).

-This is optional, if you are willing to dedicate a physical machine to SageMathCell, but it is assumed in scripts and instructions.
+This is optional, if you are willing to dedicate a physical machine to SageMathCell.
+The automating scripts are not tested since 2018 - please adjust them to current versions and your needs.

 1. Configure a package proxy, e.g. Apt-Cacher NG, for the machine that will host EVM.
 2. Install KVM and configure it for your account, consult your OS documentation as necessary.